avnoto/Work-Day-Scheduler/README.md

 To save an item in a specific time slot, simply click the "Save" icon.
 To clear an item in a specific time slot, simply click the "Clear" icon.
 To save a note, click anywhere outside the note text area.

+Hours that have passed turn gray.
+The present hour is pink, and future hours are light blue.

 ## Support